Skip to content

 Migration considerations

-1. Workflow recreation: No direct import, but n8n’s flexibility often simplifies complex workarounds
+1. Workflow recreation: Can’t import directly, but n8n’s flexibility often makes complex workarounds simpler

 2. Credential setup: One-time configuration of HTTP Request credentials for Tallyfy

-3. Testing period: Run both platforms in parallel initially
+3. Testing period: Run both platforms side-by-side for a week or two

-4. Training needs: Team members need basic API understanding
+4. Training needs: Your team needs basic API understanding (nothing crazy)

 Hybrid approach